KRPoojari/resume/README.md

 # Resume

-LateX Code for my Resume
+LaTeX Code for my Resume

 Used XeLaTeX for compiling